rosskevin/ifvisible/README.md

 ### `onEvery`

-Set intervals that run every X seconds unless the page is not visible.
+Set intervals that run every X seconds if the page is visible.

 ```js
 // If page is visible run this function on every half seconds